Matt Olson Player Props: Braves vs. Brewers

 Matt Olson At The Plate

-- Olson leads Atlanta with 95 hits, batting .258 this season with 53 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 74th, his on-base percentage ranks 23rd, and he is second in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 81st in batting average, 23rd in on-base percentage, and fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.